ranabasel474/daleel-ku/README.md

 2. GPT-4o classifies it as `"gpa"` or `"general"`
 3. **GPA queries** go directly to the LLM with a hardcoded KU grade scale prompt — no retrieval needed
 4. **General queries** go through the RAG pipeline: embed → pgvector search → top-3 chunks → GPT-4o response
-5. The query and response are logged to the `user_query` table (no PII stored)
+5. The query and response are logged anonymously to the `user_query` table
-6. The response is returned along with a `was_answered` flag
+6. The response is returned with a `was_answered` flag — if `false`, the student is redirected to the relevant KU department

-Unanswered queries (`was_answered = false`) are surfaced in the admin panel so staff can identify knowledge gaps.

 ---